State College–DuBois combined statistical area

-The State College–DuBois, PA combined statistical area (CSA) is made up of two counties in central Pennsylvania.
+The State College–DuBois, combined statistical area (CSA) is made up of two counties in central Pennsylvania.
 The United States Office of Management and Budget recognized the State College and DuBois areas along with the counties of Centre and Clearfield as a combined statistical area (CSA) in Central Pennsylvania.

 As of the 2010 United States census, the CSA had a population total of 235,632, ranking the ninth most populous in Pennsylvania and 123rd most populous in the United States.